JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-setup.md

    <tr>
         <td><a href="https://kotlinlang.org/docs/releases.html#update-to-a-new-release">Kotlin plugin</a></td>
         <td>
-            <p>The Kotlin plugin is bundled with each Android Studio release.
-However, it still needs to be updated to the latest version to avoid compatibility issues.</p>
+            <p>The Kotlin plugin is bundled and automatically updated with each Android Studio release.</p>
-            <p>Go to <strong>Plugins | Installed</strong>.
-If a new version of the plugin is available, the <strong>Update</strong> button appears in the plugin settings.
-Click it to update the plugin.</p>
         </td>
    </tr>
 </table>